rdmtc/node-red-contrib-sun-position/blind_control.md

 There are basically 4 generic types of rules (absolute blind position):

 * absolute rule
   * a rule with no time and no condition will be absolute.
-If such a rule is the first rule, no other rule will be active, no sun control will be done
+If such a rule exists, no other rule will be active, no sun control will be done
   * such rules not really makes sense
 * a rule with a condition - conditional rule
   * a rule with a condition will only be active if the condition matches, otherwise the rule will be ignored
+  * rules with only a condition are evaluated before a rule with a time is evaluated
 * a rule with a given time - time rule
   * time rules differ again in 2 ways
     * __until__ time rules